kofrimpong/caml4js/README.md

 # caml4js
 A declarative JavaScript library for creating SharePoint client-side CAML queries.

-All Query elements [mentioned on MSDN](http://msdn.microsoft.com/en-us/library/ms467521.aspx) is supported by Caml4Js
+All Query elements [mentioned in the CAML docs](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) are supported by Caml4Js

 ## Table of Contents